Top 11 Best Tremolo Pedals For Guitar & Bass Of 2023

 The ZVex Sonar is yet another excellent tremolo pedal with some special features.

 It can produce beautiful standard tremolo all the way to choppy “helicopter” effects.
-The pedal can also vary the speed of the trem automatically over time and turn the trem on and off automatically within a given time period/cycle.
+The pedal can also vary the speed of the trem automatically over time and turn the tremolo on and off automatically within a given time period/cycle.
 Use these effects separately or together to get unique tremolo effects out of the Sonar.

 The Sonar also has tap tempo functionality that allows for cycles as slow as 4 seconds per cycle.
 It also features a clean circuit (Clean) and a cross-over distortion circuit (Machine) selectable via a toggle switch.